collabnix/pico/README.md

 - Docker Swarm
 - AWS Rekognition Service

-## Why Kafka when AWS Kinesis cater the need?
+## Why you replaced AWS Kinesis with Apache Kafka?

 - Kafka is amazingly fast.
 - Quite easy to operate & simple to configure.